h2tc-roboticsx/H2TC/README.md

 <!-- <details>
 <summary>Details</summary> -->

 Our recorder integrates the functionality of arranging the contents to be recorded and recording with multiple devices.
-As shown in [our paper](), our recording system consists of  3 [Stereolabs ZED RGBD cameras](https://www.stereolabs.com/zed-2/), 1 [Prophesee event camera](https://www.prophesee.ai/), 1 [StretchSense two-hand pose capturing glove](https://stretchsense.com/), and 1 [OptiTrack motion capture system](https://optitrack.com/).
-To record these devices synchronously, please:
+Our recording system consists of  3 [Stereolabs ZED RGBD cameras](https://www.stereolabs.com/zed-2/), 1 [Prophesee event camera](https://www.prophesee.ai/), 1 [StretchSense two-hand pose capturing glove](https://stretchsense.com/), and 1 [OptiTrack motion capture system](https://optitrack.com/).
+To record these modalities synchronously, please:

 **Step 1)**, enable all recording devices and ensure each of them function smoothly.
 * Three ZED cameras and one Prophesee event camera should be wired to the host where the recorder program is supposed to run.